 Easy step-by-step guide to paint steps made of concrete.

 Unfinished concrete soaks up water, which can lead to cracking, chipping and other symptoms of premature degeneration.
-Prevent this by protecting your steps with a coat of paint.
-Or, if your steps were previously painted, you can refresh the color or the finish with a topcoat of paint.
+Prevent this by protecting your concrete floors, surfaces, or steps with a coat of paint.
+If your steps were previously painted, you can refresh the color or the finish with a topcoat of paint.
 Careful preparation, including etching new concrete and removing peeling paint, are essential prerequisites for top-quality results.

 WASH AND PRIME